Amaretto Poached Pears

 At least I’m not alone in my fruit snobbery!

-mmmm. love Amaretto. think i will def. have to try this. great picture btw!
+mmmm. love Amaretto. think i will def. have to make this again. great picture btw!

 Thanks, Alisa.
 Let me know if you like them after you make them!